Great Word Games for Middle School Reading Classrooms

 Playing word games with students is not a passive activity; teachers must mitigate social behavior while assisting with skills, such as spelling.
 And it’s not for the faint of heart – Class personalities often become apparent on the first game day!
 But have no fear – consistent game playing teaches students how to play nicely with each other (usually).

-• The Strategic Ones: You may think these students or classes are implementing higher level thinking skills, but they are often, in fact, looking for loop holes and ways to “legally cheat” to win.
+• The Strategic Ones: You may think these students or classes are implementing higher level thinking skills, but they are often, in fact, looking for loopholes and ways to “legally cheat” to win.
 Keep the rule book handy for this group!

 • The Competitive Ones: These students LOVE to argue about plays and make excuses about not winning.
 Have patience with this group, and a bit of grace, but move quickly to the next person’s turn without spending much time validating the excuses.